lxylxy123456/uberxmhf/bug_097/README.md

 * Replace XMHF code with new tboot version code
 * Review XMHF code, check with TXT documentation
 * Manually implement TXT documentation
+* Make tboot < 1.8.3 reproducible to bisect more

 ### How XMHF adapts tboot code